mediafellows/ansible-role-nextcloud/README.md

 Role variables that make sense to override to your needs (shows default settings here):

-- `nextcloud_install_dir: /opt/nextcloud` - Install dir where Nextcloud will be unpacked
 - `nextcloud_version: 19.0.0` - Nextcloud version to install, pick one that can be downloaded from download server already
-- `nextcloud_php_version: php7.2` - PHP version to install.
-Ensure this version is in the apt repo of your distro already (this role won't add any additional repos)
+- `nextcloud_php_version: 7.4` - PHP version to install
+- `nextcloud_db_type: postgresql` - DB type to use for Nextcloud.
+Either mysql or postgresql is supported by this role
-- `nextcloud_intance_id: 'xxx12312'` - Unique identifier for Nextcloud installation
+- `nextcloud_db_user: nextcloud` - User for connecting to DB
 - `nextcloud_db_pass: 1231231` - PW for DB access
+- `nextcloud_install_dir: /opt/nextcloud` - Install dir where Nextcloud will be unpacked
+- `nextcloud_initial_user_name: admin` - Set username for initial admin user
+- `nextcloud_initial_user_pw: 'foobar'` - Set PW for initial admin user for your Nextcloud setup (for first login)

 Find more variables in defaults/main.yml